-The site consists of various equestrian-related structures, one (1) improved roadway, and one (1) unimproved roadway.
-The majority of the structures are located within the northern portion of the subject site with the exception of two (2) single-horse stables located within the central portion of the subject site.
-All structures within the subject site appear to be associated with equestrian activities and include the Main Barn/Residence, Minor Barn, open-air stables, fenced corrals, maintenance storage facilities, feed sheds, one (1) outdoor riding arena, one (1) covered riding arena (open-air), two (2) maintenance storage sheds, feed sheds, horse washing facilities, one (1) gazebo, one (1) mobile home, and mobile trailers.
-The Main Barn/Residence is constructed of wood.
+The site consists of various equestrian-related structures, one improved roadway, and one unimproved roadway.
+The majority of the structures are located within the northern portion of the subject site with the exception of two single-horse stables located within the central portion of the subject site.
+All structures within the subject site appear to be associated with equestrian activities and include three covered barns, residence quarters, open-air stables, fenced corrals, maintenance storage facilities, feed sheds, one outdoor arena, one covered arena (open-air), two maintenance storage sheds, feed sheds, horse washing facilities, one gazebo, one mobile home, and mobile trailers.
+The two single-story barn structures are connected by the two-story residence quarters and are constructed of wood.
 The large, open-air arena is of wood-frame construction and includes a dirt floor covered by a pitched V-shape, shingle roof.
-The two (2) maintenance storage sheds located in the northeastern portion of the subject site are each forty (40) foot steel shipping containers with wood floors.
+The two maintenance storage sheds located in the northeastern portion of the subject site are each 40 feet steel shipping containers with wood floors.
 Additional on-site structures are all of wood-frame construction except for the open-air stables and corrals which are constructed of metal pipe fencing covered by a fabric roof.
 All structures appeared to be well maintained and in fair condition.

-Two (2) roadways exist on-site.
-One (1) unimproved gravel road enters the subject site along the northern boundary from Meadow Pass Road and traverses south through the subject site transitioning into a riding trail.
+Two roadways exist on-site.
+One unimproved gravel road enters the subject site along the northern boundary from Meadow Pass Road and traverses south through the subject site transitioning into a riding trail.
 San Vicente Road, an improved road borders the southeastern boundary of the subject site proceeding in a north to south direction and provides access to adjoining residential properties.
-Additionally, a network of riding trails exists on-site.
+Additionally, a network of riding trails exist on site.
 These unimproved (dirt) riding trails also provide access for maintenance vehicles.